BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 # What are options to improve speed?

-I was wondering about reasonable solution for my virtus performance issue.
-One of it that occured was to switch to dry-rb but it would require more work to adjust the whole codebase to it.
-I decided to try replace virtus value objects with [dry-struct](http://dry-rb.org/gems/dry-struct/) which is a gem built on top of [dry-types](http://dry-rb.org/gems/dry-types/) which provides virtus-like DSL for defining typed struct classes.
+I was wondering about a reasonable solution for my virtus performance issue.
+One of it that occurred was to switch to dry-rb but it would require more work to adjust the whole codebase to it.
+I decided to try to replace virtus value objects with [dry-struct](http://dry-rb.org/gems/dry-struct/) which is a gem built on top of [dry-types](http://dry-rb.org/gems/dry-types/) which provides virtus-like DSL for defining typed struct classes.
 One of nice virtus feature was input parameter sanitization and coercion.
 Dry-types would provide that as well.

 # Start with tests

 I had two options.
-Try to add dry-struct to my codebase right a way and check whether my test suite project still passes or play a bit with virtus and dry libs and write tests for a few cases I'm most interested about to cover.
+Try to add dry-struct to my codebase right away and check whether my test suite project still passes or play a bit with virtus and dry libs and write tests for a few cases I'm most interested about to cover.

 I wrote an example of `NodeWithVirtusValueObject` value object with many `VirtusItem` items similar to my `Node` class.